 Sharks can often lurk frighteningly close to shore, and they're difficult to spot from a beach-eye or shoreline view.
 Typically, they're not seen at all until the unfortunate event of a shark attack.

 The best way to scan for sharks is from the air, but sending human pilots on shark reconnaissance is an impractical option.
 But what about aerial drones?
-That's the idea now being put into practice by Kevin Weldon, founding president of the International Life Saving Federation, reports TechXplore.
+That's the idea being put into practice next month by battery-powered drones armed with a little artificial intelligence.

-Weldon says his project was inspired by drones in the U.S. military after their use in the aftermath of hurricane Katrina to save lives.
-His prototype is affectionately being called "Little Ripper," a helicopter-like mini-drone equipped with software that analyzes the live footage to identify the types of sharks spotted.
+Kevin Weldon, founding president of the International Life Saving Federation, says his project was inspired by drones in the U.S. military after their use in the aftermath of hurricane Katrina to save lives.
+His device is affectionately being called "Little Ripper," a helicopter-like mini-drone equipped with software (known as SharkSpotter) that analyzes the live footage to identify the types of sharks spotted.

 The drone can even be equipped with infrared technology so sharks can be spotted at night.
-A fleet of Little Rippers can also be on call for other emergency needs, in the event of natural disasters or search-and-rescue missions.
+A fleet of Little Rippers can be on call for other emergency needs, in the event of natural disasters or search-and-rescue missions.
 They can be airborne with just a few minutes' notice, a much faster response time than manned vehicles require.

 The drones will begin patrolling beaches in New South Wales and Queensland in September 2017.

 Editor's note: This story has been updated since it was originally published in March 2016.